 That product is Calven.
 An interactive workplace platform with experience at its heart, providing a means to balance individual preferences, team objectives and organizational policies and guidelines, all operating together.
 It’s this concept (venn diagram) combined with the notion of a calendar which forms our name, and the design for our logo.

-Alongside our day jobs and family priorities, we’ve put everything into bringing Calven to life over the past 12 months, but the origins really go back 10 years to when we were first introduced by our mutual mentor and close friend, the late Fred Bargetzi.
+Alongside our day jobs and family priorities, we put everything into bringing Calven to life over the past couple of years, but the origins really go back a decade, when we were first introduced by our mutual mentor and close friend, the late Fred Bargetzi.
 Fred was the visionary CTO of Crestron, a leader at the forefront of workplace tech as the industry was booming.
 The three of us just clicked.

 We’d meet up a couple of times a year and collaborate from other sides of the globe (Sydney and NYC), debating technology, designing products and trying to figure out where the workplace was headed.
 Just as we were forming Calven, Fred sadly passed away.
 While he’s no longer with us in person, his support and guidance gave us the confidence to get started and we know he’s watching and willing us on from above.